Office of Research Development

 Gnotobiotic Animal Research Facility

-The Gnotobiotic Animal Research Facility, established in 2001 and currently under the direction of Dr. Caroline Westwater, gives MUSC investigators and others a unique opportunity to conduct research with germfree or “gnotobiotic” animal models, in addition to more widely available specific-pathogen-free animal models.
-Located in the Darby Children's Research Institute, the facility is a joint initiative of the College of Dental Medicine, University Research Resource Facilities program, and the Division of Laboratory Animal Resources (DLAR).
+The Gnotobiotic Animal Research Facility provides MUSC investigators and others a unique opportunity to conduct research with germfree or “gnotobiotic” animal models, in addition to more widely available specific-pathogen-free animal models.
+Located in the Darby Children's Research Institute, the facility is a joint initiative of the College of Dental Medicine, Center for Oral Health Research (COHR), University Research Resource Facilities program, and the Division of Laboratory Animal Resources (DLAR).
 A range of services are provided including: 1) derivation of new strains of mice into the germfree state; 2) germfree colony maintenance and management; and 3) production of germfree and defined flora mice (i.e. mice free of microbes or selectively colonized with one or more microbial species).

 Laser Capture Microdissection Facility